Sanusihassan/flex-system/readme.md

 #### Flex Row Container
 `.flex-row`, `.row-on{$breakpoint}`, `.row-reversed` are (main/row)-aixs parents, their children/flex-items flows in a **row** or **row reversed** direction.
 #### Flex Column Container
-`.flex-column, .column-on{$breakpoint}, .column-reversed` creates a cross-axis parents, flex-items are stacked one after the the another or the opposite direction
+`.flex-column, .column-on{$breakpoint}, .column-reversed` creates a cross-axis parents, flex-items are stacked one after the the another or the opposite direction.

 The _**flex row**_ and _**flex column**_ classes are displayed as flex.

-The `.inline-flex` class makes an element to be displayed as `inline-flex` container, it can be used width <q>flex row</q> containers and <q>flex column containers</q>
+The `.inline-flex` class makes an element to be displayed as `inline-flex` container, it can be used width <q>flex row</q> containers and <q>flex column containers</q>.
 ```html
   <div class="column-onsmall flex-row">
     <!-- onsmall stack on top of each other, but from medium and up stay in one row -->